 When the dna is sampled by the testing lab, tiny chemical markers on the chromosone create a distinctive pattern.
 This pattern is known as a haplotype, and it distinguishes one male line from another.
 If the haplotype is shared with another individual, it can indicate that the two have a common ancestor.

 It does not, however, confirm which ancestor, nor the exact degree of the relationship.

 Mitochondrial dna is usually abbreviated to mtDNA but these types of dna test are often referred to as Deep Ancestry Tests.

 An mtDNA analysis is used to trace the maternal line because this type of dna is passed only from mother to child.
 (A man cannot pass on mtDNA to his children.)

 mtDNA is passed intact, ie without any mixing, so if two people find an exact match, it indicates they share a common ancestor.

-While it hasn't, therefore, been much used for genealogy purposes, recent scientific discoveries suggest this may be about to change.
+While it hasn't, therefore, been much used for family history purposes, recent scientific discoveries suggest this may be about to change.

 Autosomal DNA is usually abbreviated to atDNA.
 Testing of atDNA is carried out on the 'numbered' chromosones (each person has 22 pairs of these), rather than the two sex chromosomes X & Y (each person has a pair of just one of these).
 About 50% of your autosomal DNA is inherited from each of your parents, so testing reports on your combined ancestry from both of them.